Rafael Sánchez Mazas

-Rafael Sánchez Mazas (18 February 1894 – October 1966) was a Spanish nationalist writer and a leader of the Falange, a far-right political movement created in Spain before the Spanish Civil War.
+Rafael Sánchez Mazas (18 February 1894 – October 1966) was a Spanish nationalist writer and a leader in the Falange, a far-right political movement created in Spain before the Spanish Civil War.

 Biography

 Sánchez Mazas received a law degree at the Real Colegio de Estudios Superiores de María Cristina, El Escorial and in 1915 published Pequeñas memorias de Tarín.
 He then wrote for the magazine Hermes and the newspapers ABC, El Sol and El Pueblo Vasco.
 His work brought him to Morocco in 1921 (for El Pueblo Vasco) and Rome in 1922 (for ABC).
 He lived in Italy for seven years and married Liliana Ferlosio.
 While there he identified with the developing fascist movement.

 Returning to Spain in 1929, he became an advisor for José Antonio Primo de Rivera, the main ideologist of the Falange.
 In 1933, he helped to create the weekly newspaper El Fascio, which was banned by the authorities after its second issue was published.

 After the creation of Falange Española on 29 October 1933, Sánchez Mazas was appointed a member of the council, and he remained an active member up until the breakout of the Civil War (July 1936-April 1939).
 In February 1934, he wrote Oración por los muertos de Falange.
 He also co-wrote Cara al Sol, the anthem of Falange Española.

 Sánchez Mazas was arrested and imprisoned in Madrid in March 1936, as the Falange was outlawed.
 He was given a short leave on the occasion of the birth of his fourth son, but he failed to report back and instead took up political asylum at the Chilean Embassy in Madrid.
 In 1937 he attempted to flee the country, but was arrested in Barcelona in November.
 Confined in the prison-ship Uruguay until 24 January 1939, he was taken for execution with about fifty other inmates to the Monastery of Santa Maria del Collell in Girona.